SimoneRebora/GitHubVerona2022/tutorials/git_commands.md

 2. `git commit -m "my message"` (this commits the changes with a description message)
 3. `git push origin main` (this pushes the changes to the "main" - or any other - branch)

-You will be asked for your username and token.
+You will be asked for your username and/or token.
 Then the push will be done!

 ### 4.2 Example
 If I made changes to the files in this repository: